FoxPatrol/post-mini/README.md

 # Post Mini

+## Project Overview

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.9.

-The project aims to build an API requester tool, that does not required authentication to use.
+The project aims to build an API requester tool, that does not require a user to be authenticated to use.

-The objective of this project is to learn the new version of Angular, 17.
+The primary goal of this project is to explore the latest features and enhancements introduced in Angular 17, and staying current to the latest trends.

+## Development server

+Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The application will automatically reload if you change any of the source files.

 ## Styling